5660-eth/IGUARD/draft-eip.md

 When a token has a guard, if the token burns, the guard MUST be deleted.

-When issuing or minting SBTs, in order to facilitate management, the guard MAY be uniformly set to the designated address.
+When issuing or minting SBTs, the guard MAY be uniformly set to the designated address to facilitate management.

 ### Contract Interface